 Scanning Electron Microscopy (SEM)

-A scanning electron microscope (SEM) is an inexpensive and non-destructive surface analysis technique frequently used to identify surface features of sub-micron size such as particles, analyze surface fractures, surface contaminants, microstructures, spatial variations in chemical compositions, and crystalline structures.
+A scanning electron microscope (SEM) is a surface analysis technique frequently used to identify surface features of sub-micron size particles.
+It is best suited for the analysis of surface fractures, surface contaminants, microstructures, spatial variations in chemical compositions, and crystalline structures.
 It uses a focused beam of electrons, which is reflected or knocked off the surface or near-surface of the sample to generate high-resolution images.
 With the working scales in materials getting smaller in industries like microelectronics, SEM has far reaching applications like semiconductor inspections, microchip assembly, failure analysis, quality control, etc.

 In SEM, electron-sample interaction generates secondary electrons (SE), backscattered electrons (BSE), and characteristic X-rays.
 SE and BSE detectors are used to capture these interactions to visualize the samples’ morphological and topographical information.
 BSE images are also used for the rapid discrimination of the phases in multiphase samples.
 An Energy Dispersive X-ray Spectroscopy (EDS) detector within SEM is used to detect the characteristic X-rays and provide qualitative and quantitative elemental analysis of the sample.
-Environmental SEM (ESEM) is another variant used for analyzing the samples containing water or other volatile substances.
+Environmental SEM (ESEM) is another variant available for analyzing the samples containing water or other volatile substances.
+2D elemental mapping and 3D reconstruction of samples are available with FIB-SEM technology.

 - Identification of cracks, imperfections, and contaminants on the surface of coated products